 4. Discussion

 Only 11 % (15 / 164 participants) were fully aware of the frequency and proper scheduling of the EID services.
-All 15 tested their children according to the testing algorithm and had completed the necessary tests at the right age.
+All 15 tested their children according to the testing algorithm and completed the necessary tests at the right age.
 Lack of knowledge was a leading cause for participants who did not complete the tests

 These findings were similar to a study where inadequacies in knowledge were associated with maternal none reporting for EID services in South Africa.(Izudi 2017) in Uganda (Nsubuga et al 2019) and in Tanzania (Bwana et al 2016 Samson et al 2018 and Bwana et al 2018).

-There was good utilization of the EID services with 81% (133/164) of the caretakers reported having utilized EID services at Rushere Hospital above recommended by WHO (WHO, 2007).
+There was good utilization of the EID services with 81% (133/164) of the caretakers reporting having utilized EID services at Rushere Hospital above recommended by WHO (WHO, 2007).
 This is above the national average of 40.2%as per CPHL and narrowing it down to specific districts, EID utilization was 76% in Kabale, 30% in Kaboong, 29% Kamuli, 40% Tororo and 51% Kiruhura.(Musoba 2017).
-Health education from the health workers also contributed to good utilization of the service, a substantial number of caretakers reported that health workers reminded the care givers to return for subsequent visits.
+Health education from the health workers also contributed to good utilization of the service, a substantial number of caretakers reported that health workers reminded the caregivers to return for subsequent visits.

 The health workers were well aware of the age when the different PCR tests were supposed to be performed and records showed that all three tests were being performed at the facility which is different from studies by (Hassan et al 2012) in Kenya and in South Africa (Ngandu et al 2019).